OpaxIV/drm_in_games/tigress/opaque.md

 As we can see, this expression is not satisfiable.
 So any occurence of `(x * x) * 7 + -1 == y * y` will lead it to never be true.
 This branch can be described as dead weight, since it will never be executed.

-So we can conclude, that the conditon is never satisfied and hence the control flow will directly continue onto the adress 0x492d5b.
+We can conclude, that the conditon is never satisfied and hence the control flow will directly continue onto the adress 0x492d5b.

 ---
 References: